edtubbs/libdogecoin/doc/enclaves.md

 ## What are Trusted Execution Environments (TEEs)?

 TEEs are secure environments within a processor that provide a trusted execution domain for sensitive operations.
-TEEs ensure that sensitive data and operations are protected from unauthorized access and tampering.
+They ensure that sensitive data and operations are protected from unauthorized access and tampering.
 TEEs can be implemented using hardware-based security technologies such as **Intel SGX**, **ARM TrustZone**, or other vendor-specific technologies.
-While TEEs offer significant advantages in terms of isolating critical operations, they also come with their own set of challenges, particularly in terms of addressing vulnerabilities and maintaining performance.
+While they offer significant advantages in terms of isolating critical operations, TEEs also come with their own set of challenges, particularly in terms of addressing vulnerabilities and maintaining performance.

 ### Contrast Between Intel SGX and ARM TrustZone